oxsh0gunX/ShellWriter/README.md

 _Move it to your PATH (This lets you run shellwriter from any terminal) :_

- 2) sudo mv shellwriter_v2.sh /usr/local/bin/shellwriter
+ 2) sudo mv shellwriter_v2.sh /usr/local/bin/shellwriter   OR /usr/bin

 **ALL DONE :)
 ******